mijailmariano/git-ssh-setup/README.md

-# SSH Key Generator for Git
+# Git SSH Key Generator

-This script automates the generation and setup of SSH keys for use with Git, especially for managing multiple keys and configurations with services like GitHub.
+This script creates and sets up SSH keys for Git services like GitHub, making it easier to manage multiple keys.

 ## Features

-- Generates SSH key pairs with a unique timestamp.
+- [ ] Creates SSH key pairs with unique and timestamp
-- Configures SSH to use specific keys for GitHub.
+- [ ] Sets up SSH for use with GitHub/GitLab
-- Adds keys to the SSH agent for convenience.
+- [ ] ~~Adds keys to the SSH agent for convenience~~

 ## Requirements

-- Python 3.12+ >> refer to the requirements.txt/yaml files
+- [ ] Python 3.12+
-- Access to a UNIX-like terminal (Linux, macOS)
+- [ ] Access to your UNIX-like terminal (Linux, macOS)

+See `requirements.txt/environment.yaml` for Python requirements

 ## Setup Instructions